Scranoid/technojam-task-DSA/String Compression/README.md

 #Difficulties I Specifically Faced:
-I you see the program carefully I specefically placed a printf statement in the FOR loop's end because if I removed it the last repeating letter's number would'nt show and it's reason I'll explain at the auditions.
+I you see the program carefully I specefically placed a printf statement in the FOR loop's end because if I removed it the last repeating letter's number would'nt show and it's reason is very interesting .
+I'll explain it at the auditions.
 :)